ioam/svn-history/README.txt

 simulator LISSOM, also available from http://topographica.org, but you can follow many of the instructions in that tutorial.
-As of 10/2005, the main differences are that all plots are grayscale, the model does not have multiple eyes or LGN cells, and a map will need to be trained in the GUI, then saved using Save Snapshot, rather than built beforehand.
+As of 10/2005, the main differences are that all plots are grayscale, the model does not have multiple eyes, LGN cells, or circular receptive fields, and a map will need to be trained in the GUI, then saved using Save Snapshot, rather than built offline beforehand.